-- If you’re putting in time and effort to silence your critical or negative voices, creativity can be a fantastic subconscious stress-reliever.
+- If you’re putting in time and effort to silence your critical or negative voices, creative hobbies can be fantastic subconscious stress-relievers.
 You don’t have to bend your brain to keep the depression at bay because you’re distracted by the beauty of what you’re accomplishing!
 It’s amazing to just create without judging what you’re doing.
 I urge you all to work to get there.

 #2: Find the space and grace to grapple with negativity and depression in your art.